dasch-swiss/iiif-templates/README.md

 # iiif-templates
 The repository is comprised of:
 1. Various templates designed to be used to serialise resources compatible with the [International Image Interoperability Framework (IIIF) Presentation API 3.0](https://iiif.io/api/presentation/3.0/) based on use cases hosted by DaSCH
-2. An ActivityStreams Template compatible with the [IIIF Change Discovery API 1.0](https://iiif.io/api/discovery/1.0/)
+2. Activity Streams Templates compatible with the [IIIF Change Discovery API 1.0](https://iiif.io/api/discovery/1.0/)

 ## IIIF Presentation API 3.0 Resources
 On the table below are the main types of resources that could be compliant with the IIIF Presentation API 3.0, which [`kb:Representation` subclass](https://docs-api.dasch.swiss/02-knora-ontologies/knora-base/#representations) the content has, which type of IIIF Resource they belong to (either `Manifest` or `Collection`) as well as the boilerplate in JSON-LD.